 Turkey is pretty cool.
 There’s a mix of cultures all over the place (notably in Istanbul straddling Europe and Asia), a LOAD of amazing landscapes – like the fairy chimneys of Cappadocia – incredible history (ever heard of Troy?) as well as beach resorts.

 However, a lot of Turkey isn’t what we’d call totally safe.
 In recent years, the border with Syria, the Syrian conflict itself, terrorist incidents, and skirmishes with the Kurdish PKK, have all threatened the security of Turkey.

-But not going to Turkey because of what’s happening in a few regions would be a shame.
+But not going to Turkey because of what’s happening in Syria would be a shame.
 There’s a whole country to discover here.
 Crucially, tourism is important to Turkey as well and helps the nation to remain stable.

-In a word, yes, Turkey is safe, but not completely.
+In a word, visiting Turkey is very safe.

 Is Turkey Safe to Visit?
 (The facts.)

 We believe that Turkey is safe to visit although we always advise caution and recommend you travel smart – especially in major cities.

 There are some places you really shouldn’t go to.
 Anywhere within 10 kilometers of the Syrian border isn’t safe.
 The city of Diyarbakir is a no-no, too.
 Our where to stay in Turkey guide will offer some more intel on the do and don’t visit regions.